 - Balance rehabilitation is important and beneficial in elderly people, in whom dizziness is invariably multifactorial.

-- A recent Cochrane review confirmed the efficacy of Epley's manoeuvre and then a period of post-Epley postural restriction (eg, upright head posture for 48 hours) in treating BPPV.
+- A Cochrane review confirmed the efficacy of Epley's manoeuvre and then a period of post-Epley postural restriction (eg, upright head posture for 48 hours) in treating BPPV.

 Surgical options for Ménière's disease include endolymphatic sac surgery, vestibular nerve section, micropressure therapy and labyrinthectomy.
-See separate Ménière's Disease article.
+See the separate Ménière's Disease article.

 - Increased risk of falls, especially in the elderly.

 - Vertigo may confine people to their homes, making them fearful or depressed.

 The prognosis depends on the underlying cause.

 Della-Morte D, Rundek T; Dizziness and vertigo.
 Front Neurol Neurosci.
 201230:22-5.
 Epub 2012 Feb 14.

 Kaski D, Bronstein AM; Making a diagnosis in patients who present with vertigo.
 BMJ.
 2012 Sep 3345:e5809. doi: 10.1136/bmj.e5809.